Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Focusing in on a specific aspect of why you would choose one company or the other will enable your contact to target their response.

-## What gets you most excited about the company future?
+## What Gets You Most Excited about the Company Future?

 ### Who to Ask:
 CEO / Founder